paypal-examples/mobile-app-web-sdk-integration-example/README.md

 ```

 ## 3. Host your Web Checkout Experience
-Create a web based checkout application which should serve PayPal [JavaScript SDK](https://developer.paypal.com/sdk/js/).
-Your web application must have an entry point (url endpoint) which your mobile application will redirect the buyers to.
+Create a web-based checkout application which should serve PayPal's [Web SDK](https://developer.paypal.com/sdk/js/).
+Your web application must have an entry point (url endpoint) which your mobile application will redirect buyers to.

 If your mobile application provides a capability to add different items to a shopping cart and checkout, then you should store the cart information on your server and generate a cryptographically secure reference identifier of this shoppint cart.